bbauska/W3Cx-5of5/README.md

   alt="E-mail address." />
 </p>

-When these labels are marked up correctly, people can interact with them using only the keyboard, using voice input, and using screen readers.
+<p>When these labels are marked up correctly, people can interact with them
+using only the keyboard, using voice input, and using screen readers.
-Also, the label itself becomes clickable, which enables a person who has difficulty clicking on small radio buttons or checkboxes to click anywhere on the label text.
+Also, the label itself becomes clickable, which enables a person who has difficulty clicking on small radio buttons or checkboxes to click anywhere on the label text.</p>

 <h5>Associating labels explicitly</h5>

-Whenever possible, use the label element to explicitly associate text with form elements.
-The for attribute of the label must exactly match the id of the form control.
+<p>Whenever possible, use the label element to explicitly associate text
+with form elements.
+The for attribute of the label must exactly match the id of the form control.</p>

 <h4>Example #1 (click on the label, not on the input field to see the effect):</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->